Effective date: January 1, 2026

 Party/Parties – The Complainant(s) and/or Respondent(s).

-Preponderance of the Evidence – Also often described as “more likely than not,” means that the greater weight of the evidence establishes that something more likely than not did or did not occur.
+Preponderance of the Evidence – Often described as “more likely than not,” meaning that the greater weight of the evidence establishes that something more likely than not did or did not occur.
 Preponderance of the evidence is the standard for determining violations of the Student Conduct Code.

-Person Reporting – Means any person who reports alleged misconduct to the University.
+Person Reporting –Any person who reports alleged misconduct to the University.
 This person is not automatically considered the Complainant.

 Petition – A written request submitted to the University for an exception to these procedures.

-The official “Record” of the case includes all evidence available to the Decision-maker when reaching a decision about responsibility and sanctions.
-For cases resolved through the hearing process, the Record includes but is not limited to, the updated version of the Evidence File less any evidence deemed not relevant by the Decision-maker, audio recordings or transcripts of any pre-hearing meeting(s), the audio recording or transcript of the hearing less any evidence from the hearing which is not deemed relevant or not admitted into evidence, and any other evidence deemed relevant for the Decision-maker to consider.
-For cases resolved through the Administrative Disciplinary Process, the Record will not include information from the pre-hearing meeting or hearing.
-The Record for appeal also includes the Notice of Findings, petitions, and the responses to the Evidence File and Investigation Report.
+Record – The official “Record” of the case includes all evidence available to the Decision-maker when reaching a decision about responsibility and sanctions.
+In general, the Record includes the Investigation Report, responses, Notice of Findings, Action Plan, petitions, and relevant formal communications.
+For cases resolved through the hearing process, the Record also includes but is not limited to, the Evidence File or updated version of the Evidence File, audio recordings or transcripts of any pre-hearing meeting(s), the audio recording or transcript of the hearing, and any other evidence deemed relevant for the Decision-maker to consider.
+Evidence that is deemed not relevant by the Decision-maker or evidence that the Decision-maker declines to admit into evidence is not part of the Record.

 Respondent – The person(s) alleged to have violated the Student Conduct Code.
 The University will not take disciplinary action against a Respondent(s) for refusing to participate in the process.
 However, the student conduct process may continue consistent with the rights outlined in the Code and these procedures.